 Roofstock’s marketplace offers rental homes for sale in 40 markets and 21 states nationwide, and they are continuing to expand.
 Roofstock surpassed $1 billion of collective transaction volume within two years of its marketplace launch, making it one of the fastest-growing FinTech startups of all time.

 Passive Income with Streitwise

 Streitwise presents an excellent opportunity for investors to create passive income streams with commercial real estate investments.
-Dividends are disbursed to shareholders on a quarterly basis (typically averaging 10%), which means you could have a check arriving in the mail or money depositing into your bank account every 3 months while the value of the properties you invest in continues to grow.
+Dividends are disbursed to shareholders on a quarterly basis (typically averaging 8-9% on an annual basis), which means you could have a check arriving in the mail or money depositing into your bank account every 3 months while the value of the properties you invest in continues to grow.